Hemistone/diffvg/docs/triton_fused_vjp.md

 Fallbacks

-- If Triton fused path yields non‑finite or near‑zero grads, fall back to the Python reference (or to Phase 1 GPU mapping), unless `DIFFVG_SPLAT_BWD=triton-fused` enforces strict.
+- If Triton fused path yields non‑finite or near‑zero grads, fall back to the Python reference (or to Phase 1 GPU mapping), unless `DIFFVG_SPLAT_IMPL=triton` enforces strict.
 - Preserve the current autograd VJP bridge as a last‑resort fallback.

 Work Items (Checklist)